From A to Z, we’ve got vitamins, supplements, and herbs to help you win your battle against an outbreak.

 It’s typically taken as an intramuscular injection but is only performed by a doctor.
 You might also see that it can be taken orally for herpes zoster (shingles), which is another infection that manifests on the skin.
 While this might be an extreme alternative, it might be one worth considering if your outbreaks are occurring closer together with lesions that manifest more often than they stay away.

 The Greek see this plant as the universal panacea, and the Egyptians see it as the “plant of immortality.”
 Its long and worldwide medicinal history seems to prove these ancient civilizations right.
-Commonly used in dermatology, we can see how it can help to soothe, calm, and heal HSV lesions.
+Commonly used in dermatology, aloe vera is considered a useful topical treatment for HSV-1 infections.
+We can see how it can help to soothe, calm, and heal HSV lesions.

 However, loaded with many constituents that includes vitamins, enzymes, minerals, fatty acids, and more, it can heal wounds, provide anti-inflammatory benefits, act as an antiviral agent, and inhibit virus activity.